 Plaza Gajac seems to incorporate an entire parkland as well as an aqua park.
 The area is vast and whilst it is busy, it doesn’t feel particularly swamped by people.

-If you head for Drazica beach, take the first road on the left and follow it round until it becomes a dirt track road.
+If you head for Drazica Beach, take the first road on the left and follow it around until it becomes a dirt track road.
 You’ll need to park in front of the little house.
 Here is the first of two lovely coves.

 To find the second cove, follow the walking track in front of the house or walk along the shore line.

 Galinec beach comprises of a shallow cove with access to a number of jetties.
 Parking is in the residential area just a short ascent up the hill.